-6.1 EQUIPMENT.
+6.1 EQUIPMENT SPECIFICATIONS.

 - a.
 The only allowable entry pads are the TAC-10 RO pads. - b.
 The RO pad may be used only for RO Vaults or Front handspring onto the board entry vaults.
-[Same as USGA; included as a reminder due to recent change] - c.
+[Same as USAG; included as a reminder due to recent change] - c.
 Athletic tape or Velcro strips (NO CHALK) may be placed on the vault runway, provided that such markings are removed no later than the end of the rotation.
 The tape measure is to be used to determine where to begin the approach for vault.
 Chalk only may be used on the student-athlete as needed (e.g., hands, feet, legs). - d.
 1 3/8" padded vault runway is required for all competitions and must extend a minimum of 82 feet from the base of the apparatus.
 The gymnast may use the entire length of a manufactured runway (beyond 82 feet if available).
 Exceptions to the minimum requirement will be made in cases where a host institution cannot provide 82 feet of runway due to venue limitations.
-In such cases, the host institution must notify visiting team(s) in writing, of the distance that will be provided before meet contracts are signed.
+In such cases, the host institution must notify visiting team(s) in writing of the distance that will be provided before meet contracts are signed.
 No deduction will be taken if a gymnast starts off the runway to begin her approach. - e.
-Low bar must be adjustable to 165 centimeters (AAI 155cm-185cm from floor to top of rail +/-1cm) and the high bar adjustable to 245 centimeters (AAI 235-265cm from floor to top of the rail +/-1cm without the bar height adapters. - f.
+Low bar must be adjustable to 165 centimeters (AAI 155cm-185cm from floor to top of rail +/- 1cm) and the high bar adjustable to 245 centimeters (AAI 235-265cm from floor to top of the rail +/-1cm) without the bar height adapters. - f.
 The uneven bars should be set so that the low bar and the high bar lean at the same angle when the bars are set at the maximum width according to AAI specifications (192 cm +/- 1cm) - g.
 If a gymnast has a broken/torn grip, she may repeat her routine as the last team competitor or after the all-around competitor (specialist).
 If this does not allow for a sufficient amount of time to change grips or enough time to prepare, the gymnast will repeat the routine as soon as it is safe to do so.
 However, the time should not exceed five minutes.
 [Note: Common sense and safety must always prevail.] - h.
-Foreign Substance.
-Foreign substances may NOT be placed on the hands and/or feet of the gymnasts or any piece of equipment (e.g.: honey and sugar, tuff skin, etc.) Water, Chalk, AAI solutions and AAI hand Tac/10 towels are the only acceptable substances. - i.
-The minimum run distance that must be provided for mounts on uneven bars and balance beam during competition is 27 1⁄2' from the base or leg of the respective apparatus.
-If more than 27 1⁄2' of matting exists, the maximum run distance may be used.
-[Note: the host institution need not provide more than the minimum which will be provided at NCAA regional and national competition].
-Exceeding the length of the provided manufactured matting will result in .10 deduction from the gymnast's score. - j.
-If a plywood board is used under the springboard for mounting bars and beam, then it must be a 1⁄2" plywood board with a non-skid surface on both sides. - k.
-It is allowable to mount off a "4" mat on top of a sting on Uneven Bars and Balance Beam.
+If a plywood board is used under the springboard for mounting bars and beam, then it must be a 1⁄2" plywood board with a non-skid surface on both sides. - i.
+A chalk arc line may be placed on the corners of the floor exercise mat. - j.
+Floor Exercise Field of Play: 12m x 12m +/- 3cm.
+If using a taped line, measure from the outside of the line (39.4 1⁄2" x 39.4 1⁄2 +/- '). - k.
+Balance Beam and Vault Table measures from the top of the beam and vault to floor (125cm +/- 1/14"). - l.
+A minimum of 15 $\frac{1}{2}$ " matting must be available on the dismount end of the beam. - m.
+It is allowable to mount off of a 4" mat on top of a sting mat on Uneven Bars and Balance Beam.